choishingwan/PRS-Tutorial/docs/lassosum.md

-`lassosum` is an `R` package for PRS calculation.
+Here we use another PRS program, `lassosum`, which is an `R` package that uses penalised regression (LASSO) in its approach to PRS calculation.
-It uses LASSO/Elastic Net estimates rather than p-value thresholding to generate PRS and are expected to provide a higher $R^2$ when compared to p-value thresholding.

-You can install `lassosum` and its dependencies in `R` with the following
+You can install `lassosum` and its dependencies in `R` with the following command:

 ```R
 install.packages(c("devtools","RcppArmadillo", "data.table", "Matrix"), dependencies=TRUE)